USEPA/GLharmonizeR/README.md

 Note: This requires the package "devtools" which can be installed as follows: `install.packages("devtools")`.

-# Aquiring data
+# Acquiring data

 This package aids users in acquiring fully assembled and harmonized water quality data for Lake Michigan in two different ways:

 1)  Loading preassembled data

 -   Access after R package install using \`data("allWQ")
--   Note: this comes from a static realization of the source data and therefore may not be up to date.
+-   Note: this comes from a static realization of the source data created on 2025-07-16 and therefore may not be up to date.

 2)  Using functions provided by the package